 Higher Education Contribution Scheme (HECS)

-Replaced by HELP in 2005, HECS required students to pay a contribution towards the cost of their higher education.
-Payments could be made direct to the institution attended at the time the education course was undertaken, or students could enter a loan agreement with the Commonwealth Government to discharge their obligation on their behalf.
-Students then progressively repaid the loan at a later date through the taxation system.
+The HECS scheme requires students to pay a contribution towards the cost of their higher education.
+The payments may be made direct to the institution attended at the time the education course is undertaken, or students may enter a loan agreement with the Commonwealth Government to discharge their obligation to pay the contribution, with the loan to be repaid at a later date through the taxation system.
 The proceeds of the loan are not paid to the students, but are paid to the institution on the student’s behalf from a trust fund.

 Household final consumption expenditure